 - Fields of study: Multiple program options allow students to focus on environmental science or sustainability, European studies, gender and sexuality studies, global economics, neuroscience, and psychology among others.
 Some courses do not fit into a liberal arts curriculum and students should consult closely with faculty advisers and the registrar about the eligibility for credit in certain classes, particularly those in business fields, or those of a technical or pre-professional nature.

 - Eligibility: 9.0 cumulative GPA.
 Prerequisites vary by class.
 Typically a background of 2-3 courses in the core class field of study is required.
 Students must meet the DIS prerequisites with a class recorded on a college transcript (high school courses and non-credit bearing experiences do not apply).

 - Number of program participants: A very large study abroad program with over 1000 students.

 Students have a range of housing options including home stays, kollegium (dorm-like housing), and thematic living and learning communities that share a commitment to sustainability, cultural exchange, cooking, etc. Students staying in a host family typically take meals with their hosts and pack a lunch to class.
 All other housing options require students to shop for and prepare their own meals with an allowance provided by DIS and Scripps.

 - Fall: Late August to mid-December

 - Spring: Late January to mid-May

 - Advising Tips: If a course is not listed in a department offered at the Claremont Colleges, students are advised to consult carefully with the Registrar about eligibility for credit at Scripps.
 Students have to complete a petition process through the Registrar's Office for courses from abroad to fulfill the Gender and Women's Studies general education requirement.
-However, the following courses have already been petitioned by previous students so a petition is no longer required for these: Women, Art, Identity; Women and Leadership; Masculinities in Sweden; Gender and Sexuality in Scandinavia; Psychology of Human Sexuality.
+However, the following courses have been previously approved: Women, Art, Identity; Women and Leadership; Masculinities in Scandinavia; Gender and Sexuality in Scandinavia; Psychology of Human Sexuality.
 Additionally, GPA below 8.25 requires a reference.
 For Courtauld or Amsterdam, GPA below 9.0 requires a 2nd reference.